marcusGH/massively-parallel-apsp/research-and-planning/README.md

   (It's possible there's a lot of cache misses in the code, which might slow down).
 This method should prevent that and also minimize memory lookup.

+# Notes from February 4th

+* Plots of timing as problem size increases looks weird.
+These plots should be linear right, but they look quadratic.
+What is going on?
+This is when we just look at the computation time.
+Something is off.
+Investigate!
+* Had the idea of refactoring the whole of my Worker, to allow locking/blocking etc. when messages are sent and received.
+I will need to evaluate all the pros and cons of the two approaches.
+Some pros of my approach is that I can easily scale up the number of PEs massively since I don't have thread management overhead.
+Additionally, can do repeated timings of each computation(l).
+Also need to evaluate what the **impact** across my code is for such refactoring.
+* TODO: need to implement a method to report on number of computation phases done, so that I can multiply by this in python when computing the communication time!

 <!-- vim: set nospell: -->